 On January 1, 2013, the Juniata College Tax-Sheltered Annuity Plan merged into the Juniata College Retirement Plan effective January 1, 2013.
-As a result, all investments were transferred from the Juniata College Tax-Sheltered Annuity Plan to the Juniata College Retirement Plan, which is shown on the Statement of Changes in Net Assets Available for Benefits.
+As a result, all investments were transferred from the Juniata College Tax-Sheltered Annuity Plan to the Juniata College Retirement Plan.